 - The person’s guardian, if they have been given authority to consent to medical treatment.
 This may be either:

-- a guardian appointed by the NSW Civil and Administrative Tribunal (NCAT); or
+- a guardian appointed by the New South Wales Civil and Administrative Tribunal (NCAT); or

-- an Enduring Guardian appointed by the person under an Enduring Guardian document.
-(Further information about these guardians is below).
+- an Enduring Guardian appointed by the person under an Enduring Guardian document (see below for further information about these guardians).

 - The person’s spouse or partner if the relationship is close and continuing.

 - A relative or friend of the person who maintains a close personal relationship with them through frequent personal contact and a personal interest in their welfare.
 They must not receive remuneration from the person (including payment for the person’s care).

 The NCAT may provide consent if there is no person responsible.
 Where a person objects to treatment, NCAT may authorise a guardian to give consent, so long as is satisfied the person's objection is due to them not understanding the nature of or reason for the treatment.

 In New South Wales a power of attorney can only be used to make financial decisions and cannot make decisions about health care or medical treatment.

 In order for an Enduring Guardian to act:

 - The person must ‘be in need of a guardian’ because the person, due to disability, is totally or partially incapable of managing his or her own affairs, and is restricted in major life activities to the extent that the person requires supervision or social habilitation; and